Testing 10 Gigabit Ethernet Over Copper on a Shoestring Budget

 Purchase or rent a 1 Gigabit rated quasi-Certifier.
-If you wish to go the Fluke Networks route, their 1 Gigabit quasi-Certifiers will run about $1,200 if you wish to purchase it directly.
-A far less expensive route is the Triplett RWC1000K2(CS): Real-World Certifier.
+If you wish to go the Fluke Networks (Fluke Networks CIQ-100 Copper Qualification Tester) route, their 1 Gigabit quasi-Certifiers will run about $1,250 if you wish to purchase it directly.
+A far less expensive route is the Triplett Byte Brothers Real World Certifier 2 (~$305).

 Perform the Ethernet cable verification test for each and every run.
 They should all rate at Category 6, and show bandwidth exceeding 1 Gigabit (1000Mb).
-If you don’t get past this point with a PASS result, then something is likely wrong with a termination.
-The Triplett or Fluke tools will allow you to track down where the issue is with the toner probe and built-in functionality.
-You are, at this point, only testing the Ethernet cables and not your network switches or NICs.
+If you don’t get past this point with a PASS result, then something is likely wrong with the run or terminations.
+For more information on troubleshooting, please see Basic Network Cable Troubleshooting: What Did I Do Wrong?

 Alternative to Step 1 and Step 2

-Use your existing “blinky” tester if that is all you have and can afford.
+Use your existing “blinky” tester if that is all you have.
 You will have much less insight into cable length and less upfront warning about potential issues such as “on the edge” terminations that might cause a problem reaching 10 Gigabit.
 One item that your “blinky” tester really needs to have is the additional light for “G” or Ground, or “S” for Shield.
 They mean the same thing...a continuous path to ground is “good”.

 That additional light is critical when testing out shielded cable.
 A functioning cable shield is critically important to avoid issues when installing shielded Ethernet cable.
 The Shielded vs Unshielded Cable blog I wrote will explain why.

 Backup all data on any existing Microsoft Windows installation (just to be safe), because in the next step we won’t be using Windows at all.
 We will use the Ubuntu Linux Desktop x64 version.
-The latest supported version will work out of the box with the Aquantia 10GBASE-T Ethernet NICs as shown at the beginning of the article.
+The latest supported version will work out of the box with Aquantia 10GBASE-T Ethernet NICs.

 You may set up your computer to dual-boot Windows and the Ubuntu Linux installation right from the Ubuntu installer.
 This is easy to do, and easy to un-do if you need to down the road.
 Don’t stress about using Ubuntu Linux Desktop, it is actually quite easy to use and I will guide you through it.

 For those who simply do not want to use Ubuntu Linux to perform this testing, and would like to try a “first stop” with Windows, then there is a software tool called Throughput Test that I utilize.
 It is free to download and use.
 It is aimed at measuring Wi-Fi throughput but will work for this type of testing.
-I cannot confirm this assumption, but it appears to be based upon the open-source tool that we would use in Linux...called “iperf3”.
 Both computers need to be loaded with this software and connected by Cat6A or higher cables to 10 Gigabit ports on your switch.
 I have tested this tool with the exact same hardware used for the testing performed under Linux.
 The Windows 10 results were as expected.
 Windows networking is simply not up to the task of 10 Gigabit speed testing with any degree of accuracy.
 If the test had been conducted with the “client” hitting multiple servers at once (more than a single TCP stream) than results might have been different.
 Here are those results, recorded from the “client” side PC.
 Both computers are fully documented in Addendum A.